PlaidWeb/publ-site/content/blog/the trouble with php.md

 So, I'm posting this on the Publ blog, which implies that I'm trying to draw a favorable comparison for Publ.
 And that's a perfectly fine inference to take.

-Publ is built on Flask, which uses the WSGI, rather than the CGI, model of execution.
+Publ is built on Flask, which uses the [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) (Web Server Gateway Interface), rather than the CGI, model of execution.
 This is a bit more complicated than I want to get into but the short version is that rather than the web server running a program based on the URL, Publ stays running as a standalone program that the webserver sends commands to as requests come in.
-So, it's never asking a file how it should be run, instead it's telling a single program to handle a request.
+So, it's never asking a file how it should be run, but instead it's telling a single program to handle a request.
 So, there's no danger of some random file being executed when it shouldn't be.

 Another thing that Flask does is it separates out template content from static file content.
 Static files aren't executable